The Death of General Wolfe: Artistic interpretation

 West's depiction of Wolfe's death in the midst of battle is figurative, rather than literal.
 The painting, though widely celebrated, has also been heavily criticised in its historically-inaccurate portrayal of Wolfe's death itself.
 For example, the prominent figures surrounding and observing Wolfe as he lay dying are a great example of artistic interpretation.

 There is no evidence that any of the figures surrounding Wolfe in the painting were actually present at his death.
 All of them were senior military figures and would have been busy elsewhere in battle because Wolfe died at the height of the battle itself and not afterward.
 However, West's choice to show Wolfe's death in the figurative manner of a dying martyr, many comparing it to Christ, transforms Wolfe's death from a simple casualty of war to one of a hero that symbolized the British cause.

+Contemporary response

+The historical liberties taken by West were addressed by Saulteaux First Nations Canadian artist Robert Houle, who encountered Death of General Wolfe at the National Gallery of Canada in Ottawa.
+A collection of responses by the artist were shown in a 1993 exhibition Kanata: Robert Houle's Histories at the Carleton University Art Gallery.
+Houle's most prominent critique took the form of Kanata (1992), which used appropriation to highlight the fictional presence of indigenous combatants in West's work.
+By quieting the majority of the canvas to sepia tone, the viewer's eye is drawn to the remaining color: the blanket surrounding the Delaware warrior in the case of Kanata.

 Legacy

 Despite the fact that the painting is a more dramatized version of Wolfe's death than reality, West's work was groundbreaking for art of its time.
 Previously, contemporary scenes were painted in a Greek and Roman setting.
 Others advised West against using realistic 18th-century visuals such as modern costumes.
 Although Wolfe's death had already been painted by at least two other artists before West, and both paintings also strove to portray Wolfe and his death in a more realistic style, the success of West's painting helped to further establish a new style of art that others had already begun to pioneer.
+The painting has also been reinterpreted by different artists, such as Walton Ford's Dying Words (2005) which instead uses the extinct Carolina parakeet as its drawn subjects.
 Wolfe's death and the portrayal of that event by Benjamin West make up half of Simon Schama's historical work Dead Certainties: Unwarranted Speculations (1991).